armadaproject/armada/client/python/README.md

 1) pyenv
     - Sets up local python environment for supporting multiple python environments
+    - Set up a local python 3.9 environment
 2) poetry
     - Package is defined by pyproject.toml
     - `poetry install` will pull dependencies and install based on pyproject.toml
-3) formatting
+3) tox
-    - `poetry run black` will format your code according to default black settings
+    - `poetry run tox -e format` will format/lint your code according to default black settings and flake8
-    - `poetry run pylint` will lint your code
+    - `poetry run tox -e py39` will run unit tests with your default python 3.9 environment
-4) Unit Testing
-    - `poetry run pytest tests/unit`

 ## CI